abidkhan484/Exclusive-Calculator/frontend/README.md

 ## Installation

-Inside this directory, run the below command to start Frontend server
+Inside this directory, run the below command to start Frontend server.
+_Cross check yourself that you are in the frontend directory._
 ```sh
 docker-compose up -d
 ```